Debt Collectors and Unfair Treatment

 In these tough economic times, debt collectors can be especially ruthless.
-The Fair Debt Collection Practices Act (FDCPA), which is enforced by the Federal Trade Commission (FTC), was put into place to protect consumers, but still, some debt collectors will stop at nothing to get what is owed.
-If you think you’ve been treated unfairly by a debt collector, but you aren’t sure if it is illegal or not, here are the most common violations:
+The Fair Debt Collection Practices Act (FDCPA), which is enforced by the Federal Trade Commission (FTC), was put into place to protect consumers.
+Still, some debt collectors will stop at nothing to get what is owed.
+If you think you’ve been treated unfairly by a debt collector, but you aren’t sure if it is illegal or not, contact a collection attorney.
+Here are the most common violations:

 There are very strict rules when it comes to when bill collectors can call you.
-According to the FTC website, they absolutely cannot call you at an unusual time, such as before 8 a.m. or after 9 p.m.
+According to the FTC website, they absolutely cannot call you at an unusual time.
+For example, they cannot call you before 8 a.m. or after 9 p.m.
 Also, if you tell the collector that they can’t call you at work because your employer doesn’t allow calls, then they can’t call you at your place of employment.
 This still counts whether you state it in writing or orally.

 Contacting a third party